Udhay-Brahmi/Cryptography-tool-s/README.md

 # Cryptography-tool-s
 Real life use :
-While learning as well as creating new algorithm's for cryptography it's very important for student to implement all the techniques.
-Due to unavailability of most of the methods used in cryptography in one place it's really a headache to find  different apps & websites for different functionalities.
+While learning as well as creating new algorithm's in cryptography it's very important for student to implement all the techniques.
+Due to unavailability of most of the methods used in cryptography at one place it's really a headache to find  different apps & websites for different functionalities.
 So to overcome this problem I have created an app called as Cryptography tool's.
 Which contain functionalities like
 - Xor operation of key 🔑 & text 📄.
 - Shift on plain text📘.